lim8less/task-manager/backend/README.md

 # Task Manager Backend API

-A RESTful API built with Node.js, Express, and MongoDB for managing tasks with user authentication.
+A RESTful API built with Node.js, Express, and MongoDB for managing tasks with user authentication, featuring calendar integration and time-based reminders.

 ## Features